HOME: www.hiltonpond.org

 • Evening: Dream in your own hometown bed about hummingbirds and warm, sunny Costa Rica!

-VERY IMPORTANT NOTE: The main purpose of any Operation RubyThroat/GLOBE Costa Rica expedition is to learn about Ruby-throated Hummingbird "winter" behavior; thus, your active participation in making daily observations and collecting data is critical to the trip's success.
+VERY IMPORTANT NOTE: The main purpose of any Operation RubyThroat expedition is to learn about Ruby-throated Hummingbird "winter" behavior; thus, your active participation in making daily observations and collecting data is critical to the trip's success.
+We expect you to take initiative, carry your share of the load, and listen to and follow instructions carefully for the sake of the welfare of other participants and the hummingbirds we work with.
 We will have many wonderful and enjoyable experiences together, but this is NOT a pleasure trip--even though you'll have plenty of free time and are certain to have fun.
-If you are not willing to work hard all week and follow the expedition's research and education goals, please do not sign up for the trip; we NEED your help in the field.
-Note that most days involve morning field work with afternoons open for you to do as you wish.
+If you are not willing to work hard all week and follow the expedition's research and education goals, please do not sign up for the trip; we NEED your help in the field, and our success will depend on you.
+Most days involve early through late morning field work under warm to hot conditions and after-supper meetings, with afternoons open for you to do as you wish.
 Scheduled activities are subject to change due to weather or to take advantage of unexpected learning and research opportunities, but we'll do everything we can to make sure we offer all non-research activities described above.

 BILL HILTON JR. (below left), internationally known educator-naturalist, was twice named South Carolina Science Teacher of the Year and was honored as the state's Outstanding Biology Teacher.
 In 1998, The Charlotte Observer named him a Carolinas "Guardian of the Environment" for a lifetime of trend-setting work in conservation and environmental education.
-He has led six highly successful hummingbird expeditions to Costa Rica.
+He has led nine highly successful hummingbird expeditions to Costa Rica.
+The December 2008 issue of Discover magazine cited Hilton as one of the top ten amateur scientists in America and one of the nation's "50 Best Brains in Science."

 Hilton is executive director of Hilton Pond Center for Piedmont Natural History.
 As principal investigator for "Operation RubyThroat: The Hummingbird Project," he received a 42-month grant from the National Science Foundation to integrate Operation RubyThroat with The GLOBE Program.
-Since 1982, Hilton has banded more than 50,500 birds at Hilton Pond, including more than 3,600 Ruby-throated Hummingbirds.
+Since 1982, Hilton has banded more than 52,000 birds at Hilton Pond, including nearly 4,000 Ruby-throated Hummingbirds.

 Hilton taught in Rock Hill and Fort Mill SC schools, and at the University of Minnesota, St. Olaf College, and Winthrop University.
 He helped start the residential South Carolina Governor’s School for Science and Mathematics in Hartsville, which he served as biology instructor and director of student research.

 Hilton is a nationally sought-after speaker on diverse natural history topics.
-He has a Bachelor of Arts in Philosophy from Newberry College, which he serves as past-president on the Alumni Board of Directors.
-As alumni president, he organized a major international symposium on John Bachman, founder of Newberry College and a contemporary of John James Audubon.
-He earned a Master of Arts in Biology Teaching from Winthrop University, and a Master of Science in Ecology & Behavioral Biology from the University of Minnesota, where he conducted a four-year field study of the behavioral ecology of Blue Jays, Cyanocitta cristata.
+He has a Bachelor of Arts in Philosophy from Newberry College, which he served as president of the Alumni Association.
+In this role, he organized a major international symposium on John Bachman, founder of Newberry College and a contemporary of John James Audubon.
+Hilton earned a Master of Arts in Biology Teaching from Winthrop University, and a Master of Science in Ecology & Behavioral Biology from the University of Minnesota, where he conducted a four-year field study of the behavioral ecology of Blue Jays, Cyanocitta cristata.
 For a complete resume, see his Biographical Sketch.

 Hilton and the group will be assisted by ERNESTO M. CARMAN JR. of Talamanca Hawkwatch and Programa Conservacion de Aves.
-Ernesto (at right), a native-born Costa Rican (tico), speaks fluent English and Spanish, and is one of only a few naturalists with experience observing Ruby-throated Hummingbirds within Costa Rica.
-Ernesto's sharp eyes, comprehensive knowledge, and terrific personality greatly enrich our time in the field.
+Ernesto (at right), a native-born Costa Rican (tico), speaks fluent English and Spanish, and is one of only a few naturalists with extensive experience observing Ruby-throated Hummingbirds within Costa Rica.
+Ernesto's sharp eyes and ears, comprehensive knowledge, and terrific personality greatly enrich our time in the field.
+After five years of involvement with the project he is a true collaborator and not just an in-country guide.
 Ernesto's family runs Finca Cristina, an environmentally friendly coffee farm that uses shade-grown organic techniques and recycles processing materials.

 2009 LAND PROGRAM COST: $1,595